harshiaggarwal/simple-java-maven-app/README.md

 I forked this repository to build a test pipeline using "pipeline script from SCM" option in Jenkins.

-I updated the 'jenkinsfile' to change agent to any.
+I updated the `jenkinsfile` to change agent to any.
-I also updated the 'pom.xml file' to change the limit of maven version allowed.
+I also updated the `pom.xml file` to change the limit of maven version allowed.

 # simple-java-maven-app